HimbeerserverDE/www/htdocs/guide/iproute2tun.md

 not including any error handling. `IPPROTO_IP` is zero.

-Here's the `ioctl` we have to prepare:
+Here's the `ioctl` we have to prepare to create a 4in4 tunnel:

 ```
 struct ip_tunnel_parm p;